water-fountains/datablue/README.md

 npm install
 ```

-On the server, copy the environment file
+In the project you just cloned, copy the environment file.
+In the root directory of the project, run

 `cp .envTEMPLATE .env`